 Although Halloween is a holiday geared towards indulging, there is such a thing as too much of a good thing.
 This Halloween, add a healthy pre-Trick or Treat Halloween meal to the “to dos” for your family and you may help them avoid overdoing it.

 Before your kids (or you) head out for a night of Halloween trick or treating, feed them a healthy, nutritious dinner.
 Focus on whole grains, lean protein and healthy fats to fill them up and keep them from getting hungry while going door to door.
-Watch the segment on (Fox25 Boston) below for some tips and recipes for this ghoul filled holiday.

 Jack O’Lantern Quesadillas